vamsipraneeth115/Commit-And-Conquer/README.md

 # Commit And Conquer

 ## Overview
-The repository contains a full-stack application with a **Next.js** frontend and a **FastAPI** backend, with connection to a postgresql (use of neondb is recommended).
+The repository contains a full-stack application with a **Next.js** frontend and a **FastAPI** backend, with connection to a postgresql (use of neondb is recommended)..

 ## Folder Structure
 ```